 A hypertext Glossary of Terms is integrated with Clippings.
 Simply click on any highlighted word in the text and a pop-up window will appear with a definition.
 Bibliographic references are also integrated in the same way.

 The story of Ruth and Boaz begins in 2:1.

-3:10-11: Boaz asks God to bless Ruth because she is looking for a husband in accordance with Israelite custom.
-[NOAB]
+3:10-11: Boaz asks God to bless Ruth because she is looking for a husband in accordance with Israelite custom, despite not being an Israelite. [ NOAB]

 3:15: “six measures of barley”: This is an enormous quantity.
 CAB suggests that Boaz may send such a large quantity of grain to Naomi in keeping with the law requiring that those who take on obligations to persons and property provide an offering of money or goods as evidence before Yahweh that the responsibility will be fulfilled completely in the future.
 See Leviticus 27:1-33.

 3:18: Naomi is certain that Ruth’s status will be settled soon. [ NOAB]

 4:1: “the gate”: Such gates of a city were enclosed structures of more than one story with several rooms.
 This was where the elders met to adjudicate disputes, as they are commanded to do in Joshua 20:4. [ NOAB] CAB says that “the gate” was a central open space, adjacent to the main city gate, where public discussion and official decisions by the leaders of the community took place.

 4:2: “the elders of the city”: i.e. leading and influential men who interpreted traditional Israelite law and settled disputes. [ NOAB] Note that there are ten of them, so they form a minion, the minimum number required for public worship.